Feed the Music Monster Sight-Reading and Ear Training Game for Piano Lessons

 Supplies:

-1. The PDF file, including the monster and monster melody cards, which you can get for free by signing up for my newsletter.
+1. The PDF file, including the monster and monster melody cards, which you can get for free at this link.

 2. White card stock (or printer paper is fine)